asvyazhin/CSS-guideline/README.md

 ## Optional closing tags

 In HTML5 (or non-XHTML syntax) we can omit closing tags from certain elements.
-But is recommended to use the closing tags, so code will be clearer and will not confuse the other team members.
+But is recommended to use the closing tags so that the code will be clearer and will not confuse other team members.

 ```html